FALLEN OFFICER ROLL CALL

 Patrolman Leonard Frank Baldy

-In January, 1961, Officer Baldy's star was retired by Superintendent Orlando W. Wilson and enshrined in the Superintendent's Honored Star Case, located in the 4th floor Office of the Superintendent at Chicago Police Headquarters, 1121 South State Street.
+In January, 1961, Officer Chapman's star was retired by Superintendent Orlando W. Wilson and enshrined in the Superintendent's Honored Star Case, located in the 4th floor Office of the Superintendent at Chicago Police Headquarters, 1121 South State Street.
 The Honored Star Case was later relocated to the lobby of Chicago Police Headquarters, 1121 South State Street.
-In 2000, Chicago Police Headquarters moved to a new facility at 3510 South Michigan Avenue, Officer Baldy's Star was re-encased in the new headquarters building lobby.
+In 2000, Chicago Police Headquarters moved to a new facility at 3510 South Michigan Avenue, Officer Chapman's Star was re-encased in the new headquarters building lobby.

 Canine Handler Frank T. Balzano